Benzillaist/hw7-fall-22/README.md

 https://www.google.com/search?q=how+to+exit+vim
 ```

-URLs have a specefic structure, which tell both the browser, and the eventual web server, what the request means.
+URLs have a specific structure, which tell both the browser, and the eventual web server, what the request means.

 ![URL](./url.png)